-Because affiliate marketing relies on other people to promote your products and services, there is inevitably a degree of influence required.
-This can be on the scale of popular influencers, or merely friends referring products and services to their communities and networks.
+Because affiliate marketing relies on other people to promote your physical products and services, there is inevitably a degree of influence required.
+This can be on the scale of popular influencers, niche influencers, or merely friends referring products and services to their communities and networks.
 All affiliate marketing is built on transparency, authenticity, and trust.

 In digital marketing, there are three types of audiences; earned, paid, and owned.
 Owned audiences come back to a brand, publication, or influencer because they enjoy the content they produce.
 They return out of their own volition.
 We could say that many influencers have owned audiences because they produce quality content.

-Influencers can do everything new affiliate marketers can, but on a larger scale because they already have an audience.
+Influencers can do everything new affiliate marketers can, but on a larger scale because they already have an engaged audience.
 If you want to start affiliate marketing with influencers, you should take a proactive approach and provide them with a free product for them to assess whether your company is a good fit.
 You can also launch an affiliate program for influencers to join to leverage multiple audiences.

 A strong marketing strategy has diversified affiliates that use different marketing tools.
-Blogging mavens tend to talk about products they’re passionate about, and becoming an affiliate marketer may provide them with an opportunity to make more money online.
+Blogging mavens tend to talk about products they’re passionate about, and becoming an affiliate marketer may provide them with an opportunity to earn more money online.

 92% of marketers use blogging as part of their content marketing strategy, so affiliate marketing fits perfectly within this strategy.
 Many affiliate marketers who are bloggers will provide a review about the product or service offered (And 90% of customers read reviews before purchasing a product.)

 Referral links are quick and easy to set up and work well with micro-influencers and, basically, anyone who has a network that can be leveraged.
 It’s like a digital word-of-mouth initiative to incentivize existing customers to introduce their family, friends, and contacts to affiliate products.

 When a customer joins a referral program, they’re assigned a unique affiliate link that keeps track of every referral that comes from them.
 It tracks each step of the referral campaign in real-time, so you can clearly see where and how customers are in the marketing funnel.

 Almost everyone uses social media, so affiliate marketing on social media platforms is a no-brainer.
 The only thing to consider is which social media platforms your audience uses, and then tailoring content to suit those platforms.
 For example: